AKurtz87/shelly_mqtt_dashboard/README.md

 The Shelly application was used to enable the MQTT protocol on the devices.
 Subsequently, the devices were managed locally through the implementation of a Mosquitto broker, which facilitated the communication between the application and the devices via MQTT.
 This setup allowed for thorough testing of the application’s features, including real-time monitoring, device control, and data visualization.

----

-Let me know if you need further modifications or additions!